 With computers buzzing, lights shining and air-con switched on, a typical UK office uses a large amount of energy each day.
-Whilst essential, energy emissions affect both the environment and bank balance, so what are business owners doing to curb their output?
+Whilst essential, energy emissions affect both the environment and bank balance, so what are business owners doing to curb their output and make their office eco-friendly?

 New research conducted by saving experts for businesses, Make it Cheaper, finds that many business owners are missing opportunities to reduce their energy emissions and save on costs.

 Nearly a third (31 per cent) of UK business owners say that their office doesn’t take extra measures to make the space eco-friendly.
-With a further one in five (18 per cent) saying they don’t consider how energy efficient equipment is when purchasing it for their office.
+A further one in five (18 per cent) say they don’t consider how energy efficient equipment is when purchasing it for their office.

 Interestingly their employees disagree, two-thirds (67 per cent) say that their employers don’t take eco-friendly measures in the workplace, and 16 per cent say that their office don’t consider how energy efficient equipment is when purchasing it.

-The research also finds nearly half (49 per cent) of business owners spend over £1,000 on energy each month, seven per cent spending over £2,000.
+The research also finds nearly half (49 per cent) of business owners spend over £1,000 on energy each month, with 7 per cent spending over £2,000.
 Conversely, a fifth of (21 per cent) business owners don’t even know how much they spend on gas and electric each month.

 To help business owners become more eco-friendly, Make it Cheaper has created an online hub with advice on saving energy in the workplace.
 Including top tips for both employers and employees on how to reduce energy consumption.